souminator/souminator.github.io/aboutme.md

 subtitle: or..Why am I worth Knowing!
 ---

-My name is Soumya Sharma and I'm from the land of mystery and diversity - INDIA.
-I'm currently pursuing Masters in Engineering Management from Duke University (Class of 2020) with a focus on Data Analytics.
+My name is Soumya Sharma and I'm currently pursuing Masters in Engineering Management from Duke University (Class of 2020) with a focus on Data Analytics.
 Before Duke, I was working as a Business Analyst in a Management Consulting firm back in India and have worked across a spectrum of industries - Healthcare, E-commerce, Cab Aggregator and Logistics.

 As a Business Analyst, I was responsible for conducting primary/secondary research, expert interviews, extracting key insights and suggesting key strategies from data collected to make an impact.